 While the package is named tagpdf the goal is also accessible PDF-files.
 Tagging is one (the most difficult) requirement for accessibility but there are others.
-I will mention some later on in this documentation, and - if sensible - I will also try to add code, keys or tips for them.
+I will mention some later on in this documentation, and - if sensible - also add code, keys or tips for them.